mykyta-kovalenko/The-AI-Engineer-Challenge/ACTIVITIES.md

 🛠️ Issues Identified:

-- Summary was not visually marked as such (missing "Summary:" or bullet structure).
+- Summary was not visually marked as such.

 ✅ What was successful: